 Get in there as good as you can with a soft bristle brush and the liquid dish soap solution.
 This is important because there are little indentions and places for mold to hide on this textured surface, but also be gentle because the particles that make up bathroom ceilings are delicate and can break off easily, leaving a bald spot.

 After you’ve washed the bathroom ceiling down with water, apply a cleaning solution of anti-fungal cleaner and warm water.
-You can use a spray bottle to spray the mold on the affected area.
-Then use a microfiber cloth or sponge to dab all around it.
+You can use a spray bottle to spray the mold on the affected area and a sponge to spread the solution.
 Once you’ve soaked your popcorn ceiling with the anti-fungal solution, let it dry for a few hours.

-Once it dries, you can paint it.
 It is up to you if you want to paint the affected area or repaint the entire bathroom ceiling.
-If it hasn’t been long since you last painted, you can probably paint the area and then go over it with a textured spray.
+If it hasn’t been long since you last painted, we would recommend skipping this step.

 Chlorine bleach is generally known as a biocide.
 Biocides are chemicals or substances that kill living organisms.
 So, yes, a liquid bleach and water solution is used frequently as a cheap method of eliminating mold spores from a popcorn ceiling surface.

 However, bleach can be a very toxic chemical.
 The area should be properly ventilated and the correct safety gear used.
 Otherwise, you can experience breathing difficulties, eye irritation, and chemical burns.
-Bleach can be deadly if mixed improperly.
-Use it cautiously.
+Bleach can be deadly if mixed improperly so use it cautiously.

 White vinegar is also used often as an inexpensive alternative to get rid of mold.
 White vinegar is especially effective as it contains acetic acid, which can stop the growth of many types of mold spores.
 It also isn’t dangerous like other liquid bleach solutions.